Infineon/mtb-example-psoc4-msclp-liquid-tolerant-proximity/README.md

 Follow the instructions in the **Measure current at different power modes** section of the code example [PSoC™ 4: MSCLP CAPSENSE™ low power](https://github.com/Infineon/mtb-example-psoc4-msclp-capsense-low-power) to measure the current consumption.

+# Operation at other voltages

+[CY8CKIT-040T kit](https://www.infineon.com/CY8CKIT-040T) supports operating voltages of 1.8 V, 3.3 V, and 5 V. Use voltage selection switch available on top of the kit to set the preferred operating voltage and see the [setup the VDDA supply voltage and Debug mode](#set-up-the-vdda-supply-voltage-and-debug-mode-in-device-configurator) section .

+This application functionalities are optimally tuned for 1.8 V. However, you can observe the basic functionalities working across other voltages.
+It is recommended to tune application at the preferred voltages for optimum performance.

 ## Tuning procedure